A Natural Rooting Hormone

 Making Willow Rooting Hormone is Easy

 You will need a handful of willow twigs, cut in early spring.
 USE THE GREENEST, NEWEST TWIGS YOU CAN GET, these have the highest acidic properties.
+If you are harvesting from a tree later in the year, choose the end shoots.

 - Strip off the leaves (and compost them)